-As we prepare for the start of the 2020-2021 school year and the return of staff August 19 and students September 8, Paris ISD will begin providing the public with real-time information about the positive COVID-19 cases by staff and/or students.
+As we prepare for the start of the 2021-2022 school year and the return of students on August 19, Paris ISD will begin providing the public with real-time information about the positive COVID-19 cases by staff and/or students.
 Cases will be communicated via SchoolMessenger email directly to the employees and parents at each campus.
 Numbers will also be posted to the dashboard on this website when Paris ISD is notified of lab-confirmed cases.

 Paris ISD reports positive cases to the Lamar County Health Department and relies on their guidance and recommendations regarding self-isolation and quarantine requirements for anyone they deem as "close contacts."
 The definition of close contact according to the Centers for Disease Control and the Texas Education Agency is evolving with our understanding of COVID-19, and individual scenarios should be determined by an appropriate public health agency.
 In general, close contact is defined as:

 Either (a) or (b) defines close contact if it occurred during the infectious period of the case, defined as two days prior to symptom onset to 10 days after symptom onset.
 In the case of asymptomatic individuals who are lab-confirmed with COVID-19, the infectious period is defined as two days prior to the confirming lab test and continuing for 10 days following the confirming lab test.